Ozzie Albies Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 23rd-ranked team ERA across all MLB pitching staffs (4.53).
+- The Diamondbacks' 4.51 team ERA ranks 23rd across all MLB pitching staffs.

-- Diamondbacks pitchers combine to allow 109 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- Diamondbacks pitchers combine to surrender 111 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- Nelson gets the start for the Diamondbacks, his 20th of the season.
-He is 5-5 with a 4.98 ERA and 68 strikeouts in 99 1/3 innings pitched.

-- The right-hander last pitched on Friday against the Toronto Blue Jays, when he went 5 2/3 innings, allowing one earned run while giving up nine hits.
+- The righty's most recent appearance was on Saturday against the Toronto Blue Jays, when he tossed five innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.